ppy/osu-wiki/wiki/Game_Modes/osu!/en.md

 - A successfully touched on the slider tick.
 - A successfully completed/semi-completed spinner.

-The following will reset your score multiplier to zero:
+The following will reset the score multiplier to zero:

 - Missing a hit circle.
 - Tapping a slider start too early.
 - Missing a slider start or slider tick.
 - Unable to fill up at least half the gauge of a spinner.

-The following will not increase or reset your score multiplier:
+The following will not increase or reset the score multiplier:

 - Missing a slider end (will result in getting Katu or 100/50 Hit).
 - Spinner: 1,000 Bonus

-### Life meter
+## Life meter

 The system used to calculate life drain and life gain is complicated so it will not be explained in detail.
 It all revolves around the life difficulty setting which can only be set by the mapper itself.

-**You gain life from:-**
+**The player gain life from:-**

 - Hitting a hit circle.
 (Better judgement leads to more life gain.
 The last hit circle in a color combo awards more life.)
 - Hitting a slider start, end or return tick.
 (Better judgement at the end tick leads to more life gain)
 - Spinning and completing a spinner.
 (Better judgement at the end of the spinner leads to more life gain)
-- Continue to spin the spinner (depends on how fast you spin per spin difficulty)
+- Continue to spin the spinner (depends on how fast the player spin per spin difficulty)

-**You lose life from:-**
+**The player lose life from:-**

 - Constant life drain.
 - Missing a hit circle or a slider.
 - Not completing a spinner.
-- Not spinning after you completed your spinner.
+- Not spinning after the player completed the spinner.

-**You reserve life from:-**
+**The player reserve life from:-**

 - Break time
-- Spinning after you completed your spinner.

 ## Skinning